atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 						- Resource - a resource or program meant to be used as-is.
 						- Tool - a library or tool useful for creating other tools- i.e. can be conceivably included as a dependency in something.
 					- Verb - what does our tool do with the thing.
-						- Select - can work with many of this thing.
+						- Select - can work with many of this thing and switch between them.
 						  For example, a client that supported several lexicons would be able to `Select Lexicon`, one with an account switcher can `Select Repo`
 						- Aggregate - works with multiple existing records and combines them somehow
 						- Index - like aggregate, but supports queries
 						- Manipulate - create or delete records
 						- Transform - edits or converts records to another lexicon or protocol
+						- Batch Manipulate
-						- Batch - can manipulate/transform many records at once
+						- Batch Transform
 					- Tags - other common tool attributes
 						- Documentation - for when a project has good docs (subjective)
 						- Bridging - tools/services that provide interop with other lexicons/protocols